A Bernstein polynomial approach for the estimation of cumulative distribution functions in the presence of missing data: Monte Carlo simulations

 \subsection{Data generating process and setup}

-We consider a setting with a univariate continuous response $Y$ and a univariate discrete auxiliary covariate $X$ ($d{=}1$).
+We consider a setting with a univariate continuous response $Y$ and a univariate discrete auxiliary covariate $X$ ($d = 1$).
 This entails no loss of generality for discrete covariates, given that any finite-dimensional discrete $\bb{X}$ can be recoded into a single factor by labeling the cells of the Cartesian product of its marginal categories.
-The data generating process used in the code is: \begin{itemize} \itemsep{0em} \item $X_i \sim \mathrm{Bernoulli}(p_X)$ with $p_X = 0.5$; \item $Y_i \sim \mathrm{Beta}(\alpha,\beta)$ with $(\alpha,\beta)=(2,5)$; \item Missingness is MAR with propensity $\pi(X_i)$ given by
+The data-generating process is: \begin{itemize} \itemsep{0em} \item $Y_i \sim \mathrm{Beta}(\alpha,\beta)$ with $(\alpha,\beta)=(0.9,0.9)$; \item letting $F_{\mathrm{Beta}(0.9,0.9)}$ denote the $\mathrm{Beta}(0.9,0.9)$ CDF and $\Phi$ the standard normal CDF, define